EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 ## 🔮 Future Development

-Cubic Matrix Navigation is poised to become a platform for user-generated navigation cubes.
+The Cubic Polyface Navigation Hub is poised to become a platform for user-generated navigation cubes.
 Planned features include:

 - **User Dashboard** 🖱️\
   A web interface for users to input cube content (links, text, videos) via forms.